intel/meta-intel-sgx/README.md

 Copying
 =======

-Unless noted otherwise, files are provided under the MIT license (see COPYING.MIT).
+Unless noted otherwise, files are provided under the MIT license (see COPYING.MIT) and are Copyright © Intel Corporation 2018.